California Small Claims Court: An Overview

 What's the dollar limit for small claims court cases in California?

-The most you can ask for in a small claims case is $10,000 (as of 2012), but note that an individual plaintiff may not file a claim over $2,500 more than twice a year.
-A local public entity or business is limited to $5,000 per year.
-Suits involving a surety company or a licensed contractor are limited to $4,000.
+The most you can ask for in a small claims case is $10,000, but note that an individual plaintiff may not file a claim over $2,500 more than twice a year.
+A local public entity or business is limited to $5,000 per year. $6,500 is the limit in suits by an individual against a guarantor that charges for its guarantor or surety services.

 Which court hears small claims cases in California?